 For information about using the Filters pane, see Add a filter to a report.

 Highlighting a Category or Details in a treemap cross-highlights and cross-filters the other visualizations on the report page... and vice versa.
 To follow along, either add some visuals to the same page or copy/paste the treemap to a report page that already has other visuals.

-- In the Last Year Sales by Chain pie chart, select the Fashions Direct slice.
+In the Last Year Sales by Chain pie chart, selecting the Fashions Direct slice, cross-filters the treemap.

 More questions?
 Try the Power BI Community